jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 * [autojump](https://github.com/wting/autojump)
 * [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)

+Note that brew puts something in zprofile; conda adds to .zshrc

 ## My .profile Setup

 * I usually share my `.profile` with others so that we can all share shortcuts.
 In order to do this without sharing passwords, I make a separate file called something like `.my_credentials` and export my credentials from there.